projectcapsule/capsule/docs/operator/mtb/sig-multitenancy-bench.md

 # Meet the multi-tenancy benchmark MTB
 Actually, there's no yet a real standard for the multi-tenancy model in Kubernetes, although the [SIG multi-tenancy group](https://github.com/kubernetes-sigs/multi-tenancy) is working on that.
 SIG multi-tenancy drafted a generic validation schema appliable to generic multi-tenancy projects.
 Multi-Tenancy Benchmarks [MTB](https://github.com/kubernetes-sigs/multi-tenancy/tree/master/benchmarks) are guidelines for multi-tenant configuration of Kubernetes clusters.
-Capsule is an open source multi-tenacy operator and we decided to meet the requirements of MTB.
+Capsule is an open source multi-tenancy operator and we decided to meet the requirements of MTB.

 > N.B.
-At time of writing, the MTB are in development and not ready for usage.
-Strictly speaking, we do not claim an official conformance to MTB, but just to adhere to the multi-tenancy requirements and best practices promoted by MTB.
+At the time of writing, the MTB is in development and not ready for usage.
+Strictly speaking, we do not claim official conformance to MTB, but just to adhere to the multi-tenancy requirements and best practices promoted by MTB.

 |MTB Benchmark |MTB Profile|Capsule Version|Conformance|Notes  |
 |--------------|-----------|---------------|-----------|-------|